oleon12/vilma/README.md

 ## Rasters

 The idea of this step is to reduce the time and stress associated with creating and manipulating raster files for spatial analysis.
 Many other packages aimed at calculating Phylogenetic Diversity indices use community tables.
 This approach requires several steps to convert rasters to tables and then back to rasters again, which can be an obstacle for many users.
-In contrast, the points_to_rasters function requires only a single data frame (or table) with three columns: Species, Longitude, and Latitude (decimal degrees).
+In contrast, the <i>points_to_rasters</i> function requires only a single data frame (or table) with three columns: Species, Longitude, and Latitude (decimal degrees).
 This data is easy to gather, especially from sources like GBIF.
 Users can also set up the pixel resolution and CRS.
 The function return a <i>vilma.dist</i> object
 <br>

 <div align="center">